mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Jesse?" she asked, bewildered at seeing his face again, "Is that you?"

-He remained there, motionless, fighting back a cough and holding his hand to the back of his head.
+He remained there, motionless, fighting back a cough and holding his right hand to the back of his head.

 "How did you survive?"